Trust and School Governance

 Financial

-Simon is a director appointed by the Chelmsford Diocese whose career has included being a Financial Analyst in the motor industry, Planning Manager for a diversified Trading Company, and latterly as Managing Director of their Zimbabwe operations.
-He was intimately involved in the original conversion of Kelvedon St Mary’s to Academy Status.
+Simon is a director appointed by the Chelmsford Diocese and currently the Chair of the Finance, Audit and Risk Committee of the Board.
+His career has included being a Financial Analyst in the motor industry, Planning Manager for a diversified Trading Company, and latterly as Managing Director of their Zimbabwe operations.
+Being a long-standing Governor of St Marys, Kelvedon he was intimately involved in the original conversion of St Mary’s to Academy Status.
+He has been a freelance cricket coach running Chance to Shine and After School cricket programmes in more than fifteen schools in the North Essex area.
 He is currently a Trustee of the Ogilvie Charities and a Director of Kelvedon and Feering Cricket Club.
 He runs his own turf management business.

 Mark Walsh